 Is your accumulated debt too high to repay on your own?
 You have various options for paying off debts, such as an amicable settlement or debt restructuring.
 The Debt Flow Chart explains various debt settlements.

 Under the Court Approval of a Private Composition (Prevention of Insolvency) Act (WHOA) you can reach an agreement through the court on a debt settlement with part of your creditors.
 This agreement is then binding for all creditors.
 This way, you can reorganise your debt and continue your business if it is still viable.
-To be eligible for the WHOA, you must meet certain conditions.
+To be eligible for the WHOA, you must meet certain conditions (in Dutch).